wp-plugins/nofollow-all-external-links/readme.txt

 Tags: NoFollow, No Follow, Outbound Links, SEO, Crawler, External Links Requires at least: 3.5
 Tested up to: 4.1
-Stable tag: 1.0
+Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==

 No Follow all external links.
 The nofollow is added last thing before page load.
 This effects all code (theme and content).
+This is not visable in the page or psot editor because it doesn't take effect until the page actually renders.

+*Added New Feature*
+If you do want to pass the link juice to a specific link add the CSS class "follow" example &lt;a href="http://riseofweb.com" class="follow"&gt;...
+If the link has the class "follow" the rel="nofollow" will not be added.

 Tell search engine crawlers to only crawl your website and pass no link juice to anyone else.
+Unless link has the class "follow".

 For more information about this plugin or getting help with WordPress or SEO, vistit my website: [Rise of the Web](http://riseofweb.com).